avaneev/prvhash/README.md

 Moreover, this also opens up a notion of "infinite frequency", and thus "infinite energy".

-I, as an author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
-Historically, cryptography was based on a concept of permutations, mixed with some sort of mathematical operations - most hashes and ciphers use such "constructs".
+I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
+Historically, cryptography was based on a concept of permutations, mixed with some sort of mathematical operations: most hashes and ciphers use such "constructs".
-However, when viewing a system as having some "combinatorical capacity" or the number of bit combinations a given system may have, and combining this understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
+However, when viewing a system as having some "combinatorial capacity" or the number of bit combinations a given system may have, and combining this understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
 In fact, "uniform randomness" auto-limits the "sparseness" of random bit sequences it generates since "too sparse" bit sequence cannot be statistically called as uniformly-random.
-However, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
+Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
 This is what happens in
-PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated sub-sequence.
+PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.

 During the course of PRVHASH development, the author has found that the simplest sinewave oscillator with period being a multiple of PI, can be used